jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Proposal/readme.md

     </li>
     <br>
     <li>
-      <strong>Weekly/Monthly Reports:</strong> Users could access weekly and monthly reports within the app.
-These reports could show trends in sleep quality over time, such as average sleep duration and average sleep efficiency.
-Additionally, users could view which days of the week or month had the best sleep quality based on the metrics tracked by the app.
-This could help users identify patterns and adjust their sleep habits accordingly.
+      <strong>Sleep Analyzer Reports:</strong> Users have access to personalized reports within the app, showcasing average sleep duration and sleep efficiency.
+Additionally, users can review sleep quality and duration trends across different days of the week or month, based on tracked metrics.
+This feature enables users to identify patterns and make informed adjustments to their sleep habits.
       <br>
       <br>
     </li>